 (c) during any transaction with us;

-(d) when you enquire about our activities, email, telephone or write to us or otherwise provide us with personal information; and
+(e) when you enquire about our activities, email, telephone or write to us or otherwise provide us with personal information;

-(e) from other sources, e.g. your company website or Linkedin profile
+(f) from other sources, e.g. your company website or LinkedIn profile; and

-3.1 Under Article 6.1 of the new (May 2018) data protection law, the GDPR, legitimate interest is a lawful ground for processing personal information provided that: “processing is necessary for…the purposes of the legitimate interests pursued by the controller or by a third party, …except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data”.
+Under Article 6.1 of the May 2018 data protection law, (GDPR), legitimate interest is a lawful ground for processing personal information provided that: “processing is necessary for…the purposes of the legitimate interests pursued by the controller or by a third party, …except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data”.

 This means that: